Skip to main content

 Other ways to reduce the risk of fire in your thatched home

 • Only burn well-seasoned wood.
 This means that it has been left to dry out for a long time and all the moisture has evaporated.
-Burning wet wood can cause water vapour to combine with other gases and particles.
-Unless the chimney is kept warm, this can create condensation, which then makes a substance that hardens to form tar.
+Burning wet wood causes water vapour to combine with other gases and particles.
+This can create condensation, which then makes a substance that hardens to form tar.
 This is extremely flammable and can lead to chimney fires.

 • Make sure that you have working smoke alarms in your home.
 We also recommend installing an interlinked smoke alarm if you have loft space.
 For more information, take a look at our advice on smoke alarms.